-Jefferson County, along with the other members of the St. Louis HOME Consortium (St. Louis County, St. Charles County, City of Florissant, and the City of O'Fallon) and the Housing Authority of St. Louis County during 2020 retained Mosaic Community Planning, LLC to conduct and prepare a Regional Analysis of Impediments to Fair Housing Choice study.
+Jefferson County, along with the other members of the St. Louis HOME Consortium (St. Louis County, St. Charles County, City of Florissant, and the City of O'Fallon) and the Housing Authority of St. Louis County retained Mosaic Community Planning, LLC to conduct and prepare a Regional Analysis of Impediments to Fair Housing Choice study.
 This study, while regional, has specific recommendations for each of the consortium members.
 Jefferson County will address any and all barriers identified within its jurisdiction and act accordingly.
+It is anticipated that the Consortium will update this study in 2026.